Torsional Absorber for Stick-Slip Mitigation

 SteadyTorque from Scout Downhole mitigates the effects of stick-slip by converting excess torque into axial movement, reducing weight-on-bit as needed.

-The torque conversion is done through a torsional absorber component utilizing a helical spine.
-As torque increases the helical spine causes the Steady Torque to decrease in length.
+The torque conversion is done through a torsional absorber component utilizing a helical spline.
+As torque increases the helical spline causes the Steady Torque to decrease in length.
 This temporary shortening of the tool reduces weight-on-bit to decrease bit cutting depth.
-As torque decreases the Steady Torque extends in length to maintain weight-on-bit.
-The axial extension and compression are controlled by a stack of high strength disc springs.
-As the Steady Torque maintains a constant weight-on-bit it decreases stick-slip thereby increasing the rate of penetration by keeping the bit rotating for a higher percentage of time.
+As torque decreases, the Steady Torque extends in length to maintain weight-on-bit.
+The axial extension and compression are controlled by a stack of high-strength disc springs.
+As the Steady Torque maintains a constant weight-on-bit it decreases stick-slip thereby increasing the rate of penetration by keeping the bit rotating for a higher percentage of the time.